 Thanks to its stunning coral reefs and abundant marine life in clear, warm water, Koh Tao attracts thousands of visitors as one of the most popular diving destinations in the world.

 Koh Tao is accessible by ferry from the port of Thung Makham Noi Pier in Chumphon in 1 hour 45 minutes and from the port of Donsak Pier in Surat Thani in 4 to 5 hours.
-Alternatively, travellers can combine joint bus and ferry routes from Bangkok, Hua Hin and Krabi.
+Alternatively, travellers can combine joint bus and ferry routes from Bangkok, Hua Hin, Phuket and Krabi.

 Located halfway between Koh Tao and Koh Samui, Koh Phangan is famous for its full-moon parties.
 However, this island has much more to offer.
 Besides joining the celebrations at Haad Rin beach, travellers can go snorkeling, tour the temples, take boat trips, enjoy a yoga retreat or watch Muay Thai.

 Koh Phangan is accessible by ferry from the port of Thung Makham Noi Pier in Chumphon in over 3 hours and from the port of Donsak Pier in Surat Thani in 2 hours 30 minutes.
-Alternatively, travellers can combine joint bus and ferry routes from Bangkok, Hua Hin, Krabi and Hat Yai.
+Alternatively, travellers can combine joint bus and ferry routes from Bangkok, Phuket, Krabi and Hat Yai.

 Koh Samui is one of the most popular tourist destinations in Thailand.
 It may surprise you that few decades ago there were no paved roads and the airport was built only in 1989.
 Nowadays, the island has become Thailand’s most luxurious holiday island with high-class hospitality and fine dining.
 Walking along the white sand beaches, doing island hopping and diving are common activities for travellers visiting this island.

 Koh Samui is accessible by ferry from the port of Thung Makham Noi Pier in Chumphon in almost 4 hours and from the port of Donsak Pier in Surat Thani in 1 hour 30 minutes.
-Alternatively, travellers can combine joint bus and ferry routes from Bangkok, Hua Hin, Krabi and Hat Yai.
+Alternatively, travellers can combine joint bus and ferry routes from Bangkok, Phuket, Krabi and Hat Yai.

 The Andaman Coast comprises the provinces of Ranong, Phang Nga, Krabi, Phuket, Trang and Satun.